jakshin/yazpt/tips-for-linux.md

 ## MX Linux 19.4 (patito feo)

-In Xfce Terminal, the yolo preset's emoji are rendered as monochrome line drawings by default; if you'd prefer the full-color experience, install `fonts-noto-color-emoji` in "MX Package Installer".
+In Xfce Terminal, the yolo preset's emoji are rendered as monochrome line drawings by default; if you'd prefer the full-color experience, install `fonts-noto-color-emoji` in MX Package Installer.
 The "Dark Pastels" terminal color scheme is much nicer than the default, by the way, especially when using yazpt's sapphire preset.

 ## Ubuntu Desktop 21.04 (Hirsute Hippo) and 20.04 LTS (Focal Fossa)